-Tony Ward is an Associate Professor at The University of Montana’s, Center for Environmental Health Sciences (CEHS).
+Tony Ward is an Associate Professor at the University of Montana.
 He has both a B.S.
 (Sam Houston State University, Huntsville, Texas) and M.S.
-(The University of Houston – Clear Lake, Houston, Texas) in Environmental Science, and received his Ph.D. in Chemistry from The University of Montana in 2001.
-Dr. Ward also worked for several years as an environmental consultant in the Houston and Seattle areas specializing in air quality issues.
-In addition to conducting research within CEHS, he is a core faculty member in The University of Montana’s School of Public and Community Health Sciences, and is an adjunct faculty with The University of Montana’s Department of Chemistry.
+(The University of Houston – Clear Lake, Houston, Texas) in Environmental Science, and received his Ph.D. in Chemistry from the University of Montana in 2001.
+In addition to conducting research within the Center for Environmental Health Sciences (CEHS), he is a core faculty member in the University of Montana’s School of Public and Community Health Sciences, and is an adjunct faculty with the University of Montana’s Department of Chemistry and Biochemistry.

 Students living in rural and frontier areas are oftentimes at a disadvantage, in that they do not always have easy access to hands-on educational programs that might stimulate their interest in the sciences.
-Together with co-PI Dr. Andrij Holian, our inquiry-based science education program trains students in the scientific process based on real-world air pollution issues, giving them the tools necessary to conduct hands-on research.
+Our inquiry-based science education program trains students in the scientific process based on real-world air pollution issues, giving them the tools necessary to conduct hands-on research.
 Based on our successful “Air Toxics Under the Big Sky” program, one of four sub-projects in our original SEPA, we have developed the Clean Air and Healthy Homes Program (CAHHP).
 Through three Aims, we are testing the overall hypothesis that CAHHP can be used in rural, underserved areas to effectively educate students in the scientific process, raise their interest in science and science careers, and increase their awareness of environmental impacts on human health.
 We are testing this hypothesis with the following Aims: 1) Develop an inquiry-based, student directed, learner centered program (CAHHP) that will allow students to test relevant real-world questions in science; 2) Implement CAAHP into rural, underserved areas of Montana, Idaho, and Alaska in collaboration with our regional partners; and 3) Establish a professional development program for teachers interested in environmental health sciences.
 Our over-arching goal is to provide educational opportunities to nearly 4,300 students from 51 schools located within rural and underserved areas of the northern Rocky Mountains, and within remote Alaska Native Villages.
+Additional information about CAHHP can be found here: https://education.cehs.health.umt.edu/content/cahhp-overview.

-Using a Chemical Mass Balance (CMB) model, our laboratory has conducted PM2.5 source apportionment projects in several communities to determine the ambient sources of PM2.5.
-The Ward lab has carried out (or is currently working on) PM2.5 source apportionment projects in several areas within Montana (including Missoula, Hamilton, Belgrade, Butte, Helena, Libby, and Kalispell), Annapolis Valley, Nova Scotia (consultant), and Fairbanks, Alaska.
-Funding has been provided by the Montana Department of Environmental Quality, Alaska Department of Environmental Conservation, and Health Canada (through Dalhousie University).
+Using a Chemical Mass Balance (CMB) model, our laboratory has conducted PM2.5 source apportionment projects to determine the ambient sources of PM2.5 within regional airsheds.
+Specifically, PM2.5 source apportionment projects have been conducted in several areas within Montana (including Missoula, Hamilton, Belgrade, Butte, Helena, Libby, and Kalispell), and Fairbanks, Alaska.

 Asbestos in Tree Bark Projects